emf-creaf/medfate/articles/intro/UnderstandingInputs.md

 We can use some functions to inspect how above-ground and below-ground information is represented in `medfate`.

-For example, we can use function [`forest2aboveground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `exampleforest` to show how medfate completes above-ground
+For example, we can use internal function [`forest2aboveground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `exampleforest` to show how medfate completes above-ground
 information: